-WARRANTY This radio is covered by a two year Limited parts and labor warranty.
+This new Galaxy radio is covered by a two year limited warranty.
+Here are the details.

+- All of our Galaxy radio model numbers begin with the letters "DX" and are covered by our Limited Two Year Parts and Labor Warranty. - "Limited" means that we will repair problems caused by factory defects or normal use at no charge.
+Work performed by qualified technicians which did not cause any damage to the radio will not void the warranty and will be left intact.
+Problems caused by unqualified technicians or operator abuse can also be repaired, but there will be a charge. - The warranty period begins when the radio is first purchased.
+However, in the event that the dated sales receipt has been lost or the radio was purchased used, our radios are still covered for 26 months from the date of manufacture based on the serial number.
+Our warranty comes with the radio and remains valid even if you sell the radio to someone else.
+Refurbished radios are distinguised from new radios by using the letter "R" as the first character of the serial number.

+There are no off-site "Factory Authorized" service centers for Galaxy "DX" models.
+All warranty work must be done at our facility.

-- "Limited" means that we will repair problems caused by factory defects or normal use at no charge. - Before returning a radio to us for warranty service, please call our Service Department for a Repair Authorization Number (RAN).
-This RAN must be written below your return address on the outside of the shipping box.
+For maximum convenience, these radios may be shipped directly to us for repair after obtaining a Repair Authorization Number (RAN).
+This RAN may be obtained from our website or by calling our Service Department at 760-480-8800 between 10:00 AM and 4:00 PM Pacific Time.
+The RAN must be written below your return address on the outside of the shipping box.
 Boxes, which arrive without an RAN, will be refused, and the shipping company will return the unopened box to you.
 Be sure to have a pen and paper ready along with the serial number of your radio before calling.
 We will give you the RAN and our shipping address over the phone.

-The telephone number of the Service Department is (760) 480-8800, and we suggest calling between 10:00 AM and 4:00 PM Pacific Time. - Please include a note with a detailed description of the symptoms.
-This is important because it will help the technician who works on your radio to locate your problem.
-Intermittent problems are easily overlooked, so be sure to give as much detail as possible in your note.
-Also, please include your daytime telephone number in case our technicians have any additional questions. - Do not send your power cord or microphone unless we ask for these items during our telephone conversation. - You are responsible for getting the radio safely to us.
-(We suggest using United Parcel Service.)
+When you send your radio, please include a copy of the sales receipt and a note with a detailed description of the symptoms, especially if they are intermittent.
+This will help our technicians locate the problem so we don't waste time sending the radio back and forth.
+If possible, please include a daytime phone number in case our technicians have any questions.
+Do not send your bracket, power cord or microphone unless we ask you for these items during our phone conversation.

+You are responsible for getting the radio safely to us.
+(We suggest using United Parcel Service - UPS.)
 You must pay to ship the radio to us, and we will pay to ship the radio back to you.
-Since we use UPS and they do not ship to Post Offices boxes, please provide us with a street address for the return of your radio. - We will repair and return your radio as soon as we can.
-We appreciate your choosing a Galaxy radio and we want you to be on the air as much as possible!
+Since we use UPS and they do not ship to Post Offices boxes, please provide us with a street address for the return of your radio.
+Be sure to print clearly.

-You may download the complete Service Manual for this radio, including the schematic diagram and alignment instructions, for free at our web site: www.GalaxyRadios.com
+We appreciate your choosing a Galaxy radio and we will make every effort to get you back on the air as soon as possible.

+Be sure to visit our web site at: www.GalaxyRadios.com.

+Galaxy

-Printed in China AT0919020A
+Printed in China AT0919030A